Southern DHB Staff

 How many Southern DHB staff might be affected?

-We are reviewing every employee and ex-employee’s payroll records commencing with the pay period beginning 1 May 2010.
-At this stage is it unclear exactly how many employees are impacted, however, it is likely to be a large number.
+We are reviewing the payroll records for every employee and ex-employee commencing with the pay period beginning 1 May 2010.
+At this stage is it unclear exactly how many employees may be impacted, however, it is likely to be a large number.

 How will this process work?